cloudify-cosmo/docs.getcloudify.org/content/manager_webui/blueprints-page.md

 ---

-The `Blueprints` page is fully configurable in terms of the widgets that are displayed.
-By default, the Blueprint widget is displayed in table format and provides a list of all the blueprints in this Cloudify Manager instance.<br>
+By default, the Blueprint widget is displayed in catalog format and provides a list of all the blueprints in this Cloudify Manager instance.
+You can change the display format in the widget's configuration options.<br>

-The table includes the name of each blueprint, its creation date, update date, and the number of deployment instances. <br>
+The list includes the name of each blueprint, its creator, creation date, update date, and the number of deployment instances. <br>
 ![Blueprints index]({{<img "ui/blueprintsPage/index.png">}})

 {{% gsTip title="Tip" %}}